sneha-afk/KeplerKV/docs/planning.md

 ---
 ## dev journal
+### December 29, 2024
+Tons of changes have been done the past week or so, non-exhaustively:
+- Made an `Environment` to control global state, print stuff through it (relevant for later when potentially outputting elsewhere)
+    - Done to decouple away from `Handler` and let commands have the most control over their operations
+    - Centralizes global logic instead of worrying who's controlling who
+    - Also where the WAL lives
+- Added command-level options such as for RENAME's YES/NO confirmation for overwrites
+- Commands have been revamped to use these mechanisms now
+- Transactions!
+    - Once validated, commands are added to the WAL to be committed at a later time
+    - Some commands have been programmed to ignore a transaction env, maybe make this an option later?
+- `Lexer` and `Parser` have had a major cleanup to be more readable and follow some of the stuff mentioned in "Crafting Interpreters," great book
+- Non-interactive mode
+    - `*.kep` files are now scripts that can be ran when passed into the binary: `KeplerKV file1 file2`
+    - Also options for global silencing of operation output
+    - Test files also had to be revamped as a result
+- An inordinate amount of macros for a project of this size, haha.

+Nearly all of these changes are from encountering obstacles when implementing transactions.
+I sense a growing need to completely revamp the AST representation and hope to smoothen some of the global state logic.

+As for next steps:
+- Continue on the million dollar question on AST representation
+- Implement more rigorous testing
+- Feature: dry-runs of a script file
+- Feature: save-states for a transaction

 ### November 14, 2024
 Slowed development after starting a new degree program.
 - Moving over to the [Command](https://refactoring.guru/design-patterns/command) pattern